We Handle Construction Disputes: They're At The Core Of All We Do

 John FFF O'Brien regularly sits as a mediator or conciliator.
 His role is to end disputes

-WHILE THE PRACTICE AS A WHOLE is focused mostly on advising and supporting parties who are in dispute, principal consultant John FFF O’Brien is a fully qualified conciliator and mediator and is frequently appointed by parties to be the referee in a dispute.
+WHILE THE PRACTICE AS A WHOLE is focused mostly on advising and supporting parties who are in dispute, principal consultant John FFF O’Brien is a fully qualified conciliator and mediator and is frequently appointed by parties to be the referee in construction disputes.

 John is a CEDR-accredited commercial mediator, a Fellow of The Chartered Institute of Arbitrators and a practising CIF arbitrator.
 When he is appointed to conduct a hearing, he sets out to manage the process to achieve a speedy and fair closure.

 Given that 95% of disputes are settled via mediation and conciliation, where the parties themselves remain in control, John’s expertise in and forensic knowledge of construction, and of the law as it applies there, is a huge advantage for the parties.

 When John sits as mediator in their case, both parties benefit from his detailed knowledge of the sector and his ferocious forensic abilities, all of which help enormously in speeding the process to a successful conclusion.